natecraddock/workspaces.nvim/README.md

     -- option to automatically activate workspace when opening neovim in a workspace directory auto_open = false,

+    -- option to automatically activate workspace when changing directory not via this plugin auto_dir = false,

     -- enable info-level notifications after adding or removing a workspace notify_info = true,